egberts/egberts.github.io-src/content/articles/bind9-logging.md

 Category: research
 summary: Logging Files Used By ISC Bind9

-Editing Bind9 logging Bind9 logging is controlled and ferrated into several channels.
+Editing Bind9 logging Bind9 logging is controlled and serrated into several channels.

 Functional Log
 --------------